 The wineries of SLO Wine Country boast an average distance of just five miles from the Pacific Ocean, resulting in prevailing marine conditions that are among the most pronounced of any wine region in California.

 SLO Wine Country includes two small adjoining American Viticultural Areas—the Edna Valley and Arroyo Grande Valley—and other nearby winegrowing areas.
 Each of these areas shares a unifying proximity to the ocean, as well as to each other.
-Collectively, these growing conditions forge a unifying wine quality that is native to SLO Wine Country:
+Collectively, these growing conditions forge a unifying wine quality that is native to SLO Coast: